V-Sekai/manuals/decisions/20221019-develop-a-replication-sync-for-100-000-entities.md

 The state database should be smaller to avoid replication traffic on non-liveliness.

 The calculation of who to pair and to find nearby or relevant players is a N^2 loop.
+Use better algorithms to lower O (N^2) into O (N log N).

 The golden rule is to **do everything tile based, and process every object in a tile at once**.